arevalolance/SimpleCalculator/README.md

 - My calculator can do a lot of things, it's a hybrid of a normal calculator and a scientific calculator.
 But the real question is what are the limitations of it.

-  Limitations of my calculator starts with incomplete functions that can be found in a normal Scientific Calculator.InputHandlers.ButtonHandling.
+  Limitations of my calculator starts with incomplete functions that can be found in a normal Scientific Calculator.Compute.IO.
 This calculator can only provide you the basic operations in order to compute a function in a PEMDAS way.

 How did you created the Algorithm for the Computations?